multiformats/multihash/README.md

 sha1     4 bytes  4 byte sha1 digest
 ```

-> Why have digest size as a separate byte?
+> Why have digest size as a separate number?

-Because you end up with a function code really meaning "function-and-digest-size-code".
+Because otherwise you end up with a function code really meaning "function-and-digest-size-code".
 Makes using custom digest sizes annoying, and is less flexible.

-> What if we need more?

-Let's decide that when we have 128 hash functions or digest sizes.

 > Why isn't the size first?

 Because aesthetically I prefer the code first.
 You already have to write your stream parsing code to understand that a single byte already means "a length in bytes more to skip".
 Reversing these doesn't buy you much.

+> Why varints?

+So that we have no limitation on functions or lengths.

+> What kind of varints?

+An Most Significant Bit unsigned varint, as defined by the [multiformats/unsigned-varint](https://github.com/multiformats/unsigned-varint).

+> Don't we have to agree on a table of functions?

+Yes, but we already have to agree on functions, so this is not hard.
+The table even leaves some room for custom function codes.

 ## Implementations: